Reader in French Studies

 University of Warwick, Coventry CV4 7AL.

-I am currently writing a genealogical study of 'governance' in the (in)security society.
+I am currently writing a genealogical critique of 'governance' in the (in)security society.
 The book aims to present a systematic historical, theoretical and technical account of administering power under neoliberalism and to examine its reliance on technologies of (in)security.